 What worked for me in the past

-Eating low carb nutrient rich food in moderation within an intermittent fasting protocol that eliminated cravings and brought mental clarity and eliminated acid re-flux.
+Controlled portions of low carb nutrient rich food in an intermittent fasting protocol (one meal a day) eliminated cravings and brought mental clarity and eliminated acid re-flux.

 What do you wish to achieve:

-- Reduce side-effects of carbs – mental fog / bloating /gas post over-eating, acid reflux
+- Eliminate mental fog / bloating /gas post over-eating, acid reflux

 - Achieve mental clarity that one feels after ~14-16 hours of fasting on a fat-fueled brain